Nickel5-Inc/Gaia/docs/weather_scoring_system.md

 - **msl**: Synoptic-scale features, good short-range skill
 - **10u/10v**: Surface winds, important for many applications
 - **z**: Atmospheric structure, fundamental for dynamics

+### Day1 Metrics and Skill Baselines
+- RMSE, MAE, ACC are computed vs GFS analysis truth.
+- Skill is computed vs GFS reference and, for surface variables, also vs climatology.
+- Clone penalty is recorded (for quality control) but is not subtracted from the stored skill metric.

 ---